 And so, with apprehension, sadness, joy, gratitude and elation, I am preparing myself to send him off on the school bus for his first day of school.

 He is so excited to hop on that bus.
-Ready to learn.
-Ready for the independance.
-Ready for new friends.
-Ready for kindergarten and all that is in store for him.
+He is ready to learn, ready for the independence, ready for new friends and ready for all kindergarten has in store for him.

 And so, grateful for and expectant of how he will grow this year, I pray I will also be ready.

 I choose to surrender my sadness and worry while trusting God with our son’s safety; He’s got this.